fedbiomed/fedbiomed/README.md

 * there is one specific environment for each component:

-  * fedbiomed-network :  provides HTTP upload/download server and MQQT daemon
+  * fedbiomed-network    : provides environement for HTTP upload/download server and MQQT daemon
-  * fedbiomed-researcher : provides the researcher part
+  * fedbiomed-researcher : provides environement for the researcher part
-  * fedbiomed-node : provides the client part
+  * fedbiomed-node       : provides environement for the client part

 ### activate the environments